-Visit the largest inhabited castle in the world and one of the Queen’s three official residences (it's her favourite!).
+Visit the largest inhabited castle in the world and what was thought to be HM Queen Elizabeth II's favourite official residence.
 Pick up a children's trail or collect a handset to listen to Scorch the dragon guide you around the sights.
 Walk along the castle walls where you can see lots of evidence of Windsor's role as an important royal fortress long ago; children of all ages will love spotting the battlements, towers, arrow loops and murder holes!
 The State Apartments where the Queen entertains her guests are truly magnificent and children will gaze in awe at their splendour.
 The Changing of the Guard ceremony is definitely not to be missed.
 View the timetable to plan your day.
 Queen Mary's Dolls House is also housed at the castle.
 Built between 1921 and 1924 for Queen Mary by the British architect Sir Edwin Lutyens, it includes contributions from over 1,500 of the finest artists & craftsmen of the time; the house even has electricity, running hot & cold water and working lifts!
 A 20 minute drive from Great Fosters.

 Hampton Court Palace is set in 60 acres of formal gardens & 750 acres of parkland in a loop of the River Thames.
 Packed with quizzes, activities, facts & pictures the family trails & audio tours are a great way to explore the Tudor palace.
 Children can even meet costumed characters from King Henry VIII's court!
 They say the Palace is haunted and there is a children’s Ghost Trail to track them down.
 Experience the public dramas (and there are many!) & private lives of Henry VIII, his wives and children in the world of the Tudor court and admire the impressive Great Hall, Haunted Gallery and his vast Tudor kitchens.
 The gardens include the world's oldest puzzle maze, a record-breaking grape vine & descendants of Henry VIII’s deer herd.
 The estate also includes the new Magic Garden (summer months only), a large outdoor play area with Tudor towers, a raised walkway and slide, sand & water play, grassy slopes to slide down & mythical creatures hidden among the foliage.
 A 30 minute drive from Great Fosters.